List of Baki the Grappler characters: Katsumi Orochi

-A 3rd dan Shinshinkai karate prodigy and Doppo's son.
+Katsumi Orochi (愚地 克巳, Orochi Katsumi) is a 3rd dan Shinshinkai karate prodigy and Doppo's adopted son.
 The 20-year-old is Doppo's entrant into the tournament.
-He fights Roland Gustof in round 1 defeating him easily before fighting Hanayama Kaoru and fighting a more even round 2 using his sonic fists technique.
-In round 3 he loses miserably to Retsu getting knocked out in 1 punch.
+He fights Roland Istaz in round one, defeating him easily.
+He then has a brutal match with Hanayama, which he wins after having to use the mach punch technique he was saving for Yujiro.
+In round three, he loses miserably to Retsu getting knocked out in one punch.
 Retsu was impressed that Katsumi could take one of his punches.
 A rematch in the second manga series is interrupted when the convict Dorian comes into the Shinshinkai building and attacks Katsumi.
 Katsumi also later trains the convict Doyle in Shinshinkai Karate.
 He has a fight with Pickle which he loses despite his new Mach Punch technique, and as a result he got his right arm torn off and several limbs broken.
 He is seen in hospital recovering from his wounds shortly after.
 But as a result of their fight, Pickle and Katsumi end up gaining a mutual respect for one another.